ractivejs/ractivejs.github.io/docs/api/instance-methods.md

 Unrenders this Ractive instance, throwing away any DOM nodes associated with this instance.
 This is the counterpart to [`ractive.render()`](#ractiverender).
 The rest of the ractive instance is left intact, unlike [`ractive.teardown()`](#ractiveteardown).

+Note that if the instance happens to be a component that is managed by another instance, the owning instance may veto the call to `unrender`.
+If you need more precise control over component rendering, you should probably use an anchor and [`ractive.attachChild()`](#ractiveattachchild) instead.

 **Syntax**

 - `ractive.unrender()`